pdh11/cotton/cotton-usb-host-hid/README.md

 device when plugged into a USB host such a laptop -- that's the other way around!

-Currently only HID Keyboards in 'BIOS' mode are supported.
+Currently only HID Keyboards in 'BIOS' mode and mice are supported.